Ghanaian food: What you're missing out on

 Gari and beans

-Gari and beans is arguably one of the most popular dishes within Ghanaian cuisine.
+And then there’s gari and beans, arguably one of the most popular dishes within Ghanaian cuisine.

-The staple ingredient of gari is “a powdery substance made from cassava root, that can be eaten both wet and dry depending on what you eat it with”, says Larbi.
-The root is dried and ground into a powder and enjoyed with many a meal.
+The staple ingredient of gari is “a powdery substance made from cassava root, that can be eaten both wet and dry depending on what you eat it with”, says David.
+The root is dried and ground into a powder and enjoyed with many meals.
 Although popular within Ghanaian cuisine, it is little-known beyond its borders.

 The basis of this dish is boiled beans mixed with red palm oil.
 Gari is usually accompanied by fried ripe plantain.
 Again, spices and herbs can be added when making gari and beans, according to personal taste.

 This dish is a whole meal in itself.
-The beans make it fantastically filling, adding texture and substance to the meal, while the accompanying fried plantain gives it the perfect flavor of freshness.
+The beans make it fantastically filling, adding texture and substance to the meal, while the accompanying fried plantain gives it the perfect flavour of freshness.

 - Cape Coast